 Systems Engineering Activities

 Disciplined SE is accomplished by integrating three (3) major activities.
 These activities are:

 - Development phasing that controls the design process and provides baselines that coordinate design effort,

 - Establishing a Systems Engineering Process that provides a structure for solving design problems and tracking requirements flow through the design effort, and

-- Life-cycle integration that involves customers in the design process and ensures that the system developed is viable throughout its life.
+- Life-cycle integration involves customers in the design process and ensures that the system developed is viable throughout its life.

 SE is focused on many tasks and products throughout the typical DoD acquisition programs.
-Below is a list of the main task/products that are expected of SE in the DoD acquisition process.
+Below is a list of the main tasks/products that are expected of SE in the DoD acquisition process.
 For a more detailed list of tasks and products, check out the Systems Engineering Activity Map.

-- Requirements Development, Management and Control (ICD, CDD, JCIDS Process, KPP, CONOPS)
+- Requirements Development, Management, and Control (ICD, CDD, JCIDS Process, KPP, CONOPS)